Creates seals in seconds

 It’s hard to pit the Weston Pro-2300 Vacuum Sealer against other models because it really feels like it's in a class of its own, but the FoodSaver FM5200 2-in-1 Automatic Vacuum Sealer is likely its biggest competitor.
 Like the Weston Pro-2300, the FoodSaver FM5200 has a clear acrylic front so you can see exactly where to position the bag, and it also has both manual and automatic sealing options.

-Perhaps most appealing, if you opt for the FoodSaver, you’ll also save yourself quite a bit money.
+Perhaps most appealing, if you opt for the FoodSaver, you’ll also save yourself quite a bit of money.
 It retails for $199, which is half the price of the Weston.

 Too much for your average user.

-If you’re a store owner or a hunter who seals a lot of meat, the time-saving speed and power of the Weston Pro-2300 Commercial Grade Stainless Steel Vacuum Sealer are worth its weight in gold, but if you have more casual vacuum sealing needs, you’re better off with a less expensive and more compact option.
+If you’re a store owner or a hunter who seals a lot of meat, the time-saving speed and power of the Weston Pro-2300 Commercial Grade Stainless Steel Vacuum Sealer is worth its weight in gold, but if you have more casual vacuum sealing needs, you’re better off with a less expensive and more compact option.

 - Product Name Pro-2300 Vacuum Sealer

 - Price $550.00